 Do You Have a Tourist Strategy?

 ‘Expanding into BRIC’ (Brazil, Russia, India, China) was a strategic growth priority for many brands long before BRIC became a growth buzz word.
-In the early 2010s, many studies praised the opportunities of the ‘new’ consumer markets, but the hype is gone.
-Russia and India continue to be tough local markets and the economic future of Brazil was questioned long before the Olympics.
+In the early 2010s, many studies praised the opportunities of the ‘new’ consumer markets, but the hype is over.
+Russia and India continue to be tough local markets and the economic future of Brazil was questioned long before the 2016 Summer Olympics.
 It is left therefore to China to deliver some of the BRIC promises.
-So far China is on track and Chinese middle class consumers have become a large and attractive market for international brands, both at home in China and abroad.
+So far China is on track and Chinese middle class consumers have become a large and attractive market for international brands, both at home and abroad.

-Be it high streets in Vancouver, New York, or Hong Kong, tourists from mainland China have become an essential part of local retail.
+Be it High Streets in Vancouver, New York, or Hong Kong, tourists from mainland China have become an essential part of local retail.
 We are all aware of the growing number of airports and duty free shops and tourist retail, but the far bigger portion of tourist retail sales is spent outside of the airports.
 Duty free shopping at Charles De Gaulle airport in Paris (Photo: Brand Pilots)

 Europe’s Tourism Market